criblio/appscope/website/src/pages/docs/cli-reference.md

 ### stop
 ---
-Stop scoping all processes and services on the host and in all relevant containers.

-`scope stop` does the following on the host and in all relevant containers:
-    - Remove filter files `/usr/lib/appscope/scope_filter` and `/tmp/appscope/scope_filter`.
+Performs the following actions:
+	- Removal of /etc/ld.so.preload contents
+	- Removal of the filter file from /usr/lib/appscope/scope_filter
-    - Detach from all existing scoped processes.
+	- Detach from all currently scoped processes

-    - Remove the `etc/profile.d/scope.sh` script.
-    - Delete any lines that `LD_PRELOAD` libscope from any relevant service configurations.
+The command does not uninstall scope or libscope from /usr/lib/appscope or /tmp/appscope or remove any service configurations.

 #### Usage